kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 automatically and use the same label selector as the *Deployment* uses.
 There are three modes in which *VPAs* operate:

-* `"Auto"`: VPA assigns resource requests on Pod creation as well as updates them on running Pods (only if they differ significantly from the new recommendation and only within Eviction API limits).
+* `"Auto"`: VPA assigns resource requests on pod creation as well as updates them on running pods (only if they differ significantly from the new recommendation and only within Eviction API limits).
 This is the default setting.
-* `"Initial"`: VPA only assigns resource requests on Pod creation and never changes them later.
+* `"Initial"`: VPA only assigns resource requests on pod creation and never changes them later.
 * `"Off"`: VPA does not automatically change resource requirements of the pods.
   The recommendations are calculated and can be inspected in the VPA object.